In compliance with the Uniform Guidelines on Employee Selection Procedures (1978)

 Measures Taken to Ensure Fairness: The test is generally designed in accordance with professional test design practises.
 Multiple-choice questions are offerred with clear alternatives.
 English usage has been reviewed to ensure that the vocabulary is chosen to be as simple as possible in order to convey the necessary meaning of the questions.
 All questions cover material which an individual with no specific technical training might have been able to learn through working in the home or garage, rather than knowledge which would be available only to those with special education or industrial experience.

 9. Alternative Procedures: The employer has been working until now with the simple alternative of hiring on job interviews.
-Because of the critical nature of the plant maintenance function with respect to the over-all profitability of the business, it is essential to use more accurate means to identify the best possible job applicants for these positions.
+Because the numerous job factors involving the skill of the operator, such as machine set-up, maintenance, quality control, the company feels that there is a significant value to the company in hiring workers who will perform the job at a greater-than-average competency level.
 The "do-nothing" alternative was therfore not acceptable to the employer; furthermore, the employer had no evidence that a "do-nothing" alternative would have less adverse impact on protected groups than implementation of a testing procedure.

 10. Uses and Applications: The test procedure is for the employer to have all job applicants write the "Shop Apprentice" test on computer.
 The results are stored in a file, which is sent electronically to Benchmark Testware.
 The raw scores are tabulated and the detailed results are placed in a spreadsheet for breakdown of scores according to various sub-categories determined by Benchmark Testware.
 Based on this analysis, recommendations are made by Benchmark Testware to the employer concerning the abilities of the applicants.
 The final selection of applicants is made by the employer.